j-jeudesprit/WKZombie/README.md

 #### Automation with WKZombie

-The same navigation process can be reproduced **automatically** within an iOS/OSX app linking WKZombie *Actions*.
+The same navigation process can be reproduced **automatically** within an iOS/macOS app linking WKZombie *Actions*.
 In addition, it is now possible to manipulate or display this data in a native way with *UITextfield*, *UIButton* and a *UITableView*.

 <img src="https://raw.githubusercontent.com/mkoehnke/WKZombie/master/Resources/Documentation/WKZombie-Simulator-Demo.gif" />

-**Take a look at the iOS/OSX demos in the `Example` directory to see how to use it.**
+**Take a look at the iOS/macOS demos in the `Example` directory to see how to use it.**

 # Getting Started

-## iOS / OSX
+## iOS / macOS

 The best way to get started is to look at the sample project.
 Just run the following commands in your shell and you're good to go: